Stanton Creek Campground: Best Camping on the Shores of Lake Powell

 Stand-up paddleboarding near Stanton Creek

 Since this area is in the arid West, late spring through early summer and then the fall are the best times to camp.
-The summers can get triple-digit hot, but you might enjoy camping here in the summer if that doesn’t bother you.
+The summers can get triple-digit hot and there is no shade.

-Be mindful of the wind and weather while out on the water too.
-Sometimes, Lake Powell gets crazy windstorms!
+Be mindful of the wind and weather while out on the water, too.
+Sometimes, Lake Powell gets crazy windstorms.
+One time the wind got so bad we had to leave.

 What Should You Bring?